 The Fund insures blocks of flats for added perils where one or more flats have been sold under the right to buy arrangements.

-(e) ICT Equipment
+(e) Schools ICT Equipment

 Where requested, schools ICT equipment is insured on the Fund on an 'All-Risks' basis.
+This arrangement does not extend to Academy schools.

 (f) Other Equipment